lukesanantonio/PongPlusMore/README.md

 I hope Pong Plus More could someday be the go-to pong game for everyone!
 I plan to add:

- - Javascript scripting to control arbitrary paddles and a "Level Editor" to go with that!
+ - Scripting to control arbitrary paddles and a "Level Editor" to go with that!
    - The maps and scripts can be bundled into a package and distributed as a gamemode.
+   - Don't know about any particular scripting language...
+Possibly Javascript, Python, or [any of these][2].
  - Complete Network Transparency.
 The scripting API will do the best job it can in allowing the developer to avoid special cases involved when a player abstraction isn't that great...